melezhik/swat/intro.md

   ( curl -f http://127.0.0.1 | grep 'hello world' )  && echo 'OK'
 ```

-Swat is based on the same idea - _Make a request and anaylize given output_.
+Swat is based on the same idea - _Make a request and analyze given output_.

 # Request oriented design

 Swat tries to do the things as simple as possible.

-It means swat tries to behave as web client making http requests and analizing the output.
+It means swat tries to behave as web client making http requests and analyzing the output.
 Nothing more.
 I dare to say this could be enough for most of cases.

 When making requests swat does not try to interact with web application on UI/browser level like some other test systems do.